PlagueVonKarma/jep-hack/README.md

 What falls under "Johto- and Kanto-related" is a Pokemon is the following, so long as they are, in fact, related:
 - Is a regional variant (Eg. Hisuian Sneasel)
 - Evolves from or into a Pokemon (eg. Tangrowth, Honchkrow)
-- Was cut from the final game (eg. Bellignan, Tricules, Phandarin)
+- Was cut from the final game (eg. Bellignan, Tricules, Phandarin; "beta" Pokemon)
+	- Or from a future title and was related to a Kanto/Johto Pokemon (eg. Lizargun/Charmada)
 - Is a Paradox equivalent (eg. Walking Wake)
 - Would qualify for the Kanto Expansion Pak (eg. Omegadge, Melmetal)

 Any Pokemon that you can think of that would come under this, is absolutely in.
-Dex total is 462!
+Dex total is 466!

+With respect to Pokemon from the May 1998 Sprite Cache, creative liberties based on their designs are taken.
+Given the lack of...anything for these Pokemon, they're heavily customised.
+Similar philosophies to the Kanto Expansion Pak's RG Asset Leak Pokemon are used.

-Mega Evolutions, Gigantamax forms, etc, are currently not in active consideration.
+Mega Evolutions, Gigantamax forms, etc, are not in active consideration.

-The Fairy-type does exist.

 # Changes
 ## New Features